mleung2019/cse15l-lab-reports/report5.md

 ```
 * The first command is run to compile the necessary files.
 The `-g` flag is used to provide the debugger information.
 * The second command starts `jdb`.
-* The third command sets the breakpoint to line 21, which is in the Handler class.
+* The third command sets the breakpoint to line 21, which is in the `Handler` class in `StringServer.java`.
 * The fourth command starts the web server on port 3000.

 <br>